w3c/wai-tutorials/source/site-navigation/menus-structure.html.erb.md

 <%= ref :start %>
 {:/}

 To identify the menu, use the `<nav>` element in HTML5.
-It allows users to directly jump to the menu if WAI-ARIA landmarks are supported.
-The `<nav>` element wraps the unordered or ordered list that contains the navigation options.
+It allows users to directly access the menu.
+The `<nav>` element wraps the list that contains the individual menu items.

 {::nomarkdown}
 <%= ref :middle %>